Wythall

-Wythall is a village and civil parish in the Bromsgrove District, in the north-east corner of the county of Worcestershire, England.
+Wythall is a large village and civil parish in the Bromsgrove District, in the northeastern corner of the county of Worcestershire, England.
 Wythall parish borders Solihull and Birmingham, and had a population of 12,269 in the UK census of 2021.

 The civil parish was created in 1911 when the remainder of the previous King's Norton civil parish was absorbed into the then County Borough of Birmingham.

 Wythall village is around 7 miles south of Birmingham City Centre (a 20-minute train journey from Wythall railway station) along Alcester Road.
 There are a number of 19th century buildings on this road including the Wythall Institute (erected 1888/89).
 The civil parish of Wythall has always included Drake's Cross, Hollywood and Headley Heath and today also includes Major's Green and the formerly undeveloped Worcestershire part of Walker's Heath.
 Wythall village itself is generally the area covered by the parish ward of Grimes Hill and the northeastern portion of the Wythall Heath parish ward, combined population 2,080, although the Silver Street and Chapel Lane areas are also usually included (the remainder of the Wythall Heath parish ward additionally includes the subsidiary settlements of Inkford and Tanner's Green along with the Kings Norton Golf Course).
 The easternmost section of Wythall village, around the railway station, was traditionally referred to as Grimes Hill.

 The former St Mary's Anglican church has a roof and stair turret added by W.H.
 Bidlake.